pyeventsourcing/eventsourcing/docs/topics/domain.rst

             order.pickup(datetime.now())
         except AssertionError as e:
-            assert e.args[0] == "Order is not confirmed" assert order.confirmed_at is None
+            assert e.args[0] == "Order is not confirmed"
-            assert order.pickedup_at is None
         else:
             raise Exception("Shouldn't get here")

         # There is still only one pending event.
         assert len(order.pending_events) == 1

+        # The state of the aggregate instance is unchanged.
+        assert order.confirmed_at is None
+        assert order.pickedup_at is None

-Recording command arguments and reprocessing them each time the aggregate is reconstructed is perhaps best described as "command sourcing".
+Recording command arguments and reprocessing them each time the aggregate is reconstructed is known as "command sourcing".
+However, this is still "event sourcing".
+Command sourcing is a special case of event sourcing when the command arguments are used directly, and when the command method body is executed each time the aggregate is reconstructed from its events.
+As mentioned above, command sourcing doesn't work when the command method body generates new values that aren't a deterministic function of the command argument.
+Command sourcing can work if the change of state of the aggregate is a deterministic function of the command method arguments.
+However, in most cases it is more desirable to trigger an event with the results of the work of the command method, rather than repeating this work each time.
+The choice is yours.

-In many cases, a command will do some work and trigger an aggregate event that has attributes that are different from the command, and in those cases it is necessary to have two different methods with different
-signatures: a command method that is not decorated and a decorated method that triggers and applies an aggregate event.
-This second method may arguably be well named by using a past participle rather than the imperative form.
+In the cases where an aggregate event is to be triggered that has attributes that are different from the command method arguments, it is necessary, when using the :data:`@event` decorator to define and trigger events, to define two methods with different signatures: a "public" command method that is not decorated; and a "private" helper method that is decorated.
+Arguably, this second method may be well-named by using a past participle rather than the imperative form.

 The :data:`@aggregate` decorator
 --------------------------------